ChemQuests: A Curated Chemistry Question-Answer Database Extracted from ChemRxiv papers: Introduction

-ChemRxivQuest also ensures comprehensive topical coverage across 17 subfields of chemistry, including organic, inorganic, physical, analytical, and materials chemistry.
+ChemQuests also provides comprehensive topical coverage across 17 subfields of chemistry, including organic, inorganic, physical, analytical, and materials chemistry.
 This diversity enhances its utility as a benchmark dataset and training resource for a wide array of tasks within the chemical sciences.
-Beyond its content, ChemRxivQuest is designed with practical applicability in mind.
+Beyond its content, ChemQuests is designed with practical applicability in mind.
 It can support the development of chemistry-specific retrieval-based QA systems, serve as a benchmark for evaluating domain-adapted NLP models, and aid in the fine-tuning of generative language models for scientific applications.
-Through these contributions, ChemRxivQuest aims to significantly advance the capabilities of NLP systems in chemistry, enabling more effective access to and understanding of the chemical literature.
+Through these contributions, ChemQuests aims to significantly advance the capabilities of NLP systems in chemistry, enabling more effective access to and understanding of the chemical literature.